Food Help > Basic Food

-Depending on your immigration status, you may or may not be eligible for SNAP.
-Learn more about how your immigration status affects your SNAP eligibility below.
+Depending on your immigration status, you may or may not be eligible for Basic Food (SNAP) in Washington.
+Learn more about how your immigration status affects your Basic Food eligibility below.

 U.S. Citizens